pulumi/docs/content/blog/introducing-pulumi-import-command/index.md

 {{< /choosable >}}
 {{< /chooser >}}

+Check out the video clip below for a demo.

+{{< youtube "6qHVbu8vb4w" >}}

 ## Documentation

-Full CLI Documentation is [available](https://www.pulumi.com/docs/reference/cli/pulumi_import/) so that all of the different import command flags can be examined.
-The flags include writing directly to a file and also specifing the ability to ensure a resource is not protected on import.
-Examples of importing resources can be found on their specifc resource documentation pages, such an example for importing a VPC can be found in the [VPC import documentation](https://www.pulumi.com/docs/reference/pkg/aws/ec2/vpc/#import).
+Full CLI Documentation is [available](https://www.pulumi.com/docs/reference/cli/pulumi_import/), showing all of the different import command flags.
+The flags include writing directly to a file and the ability to ensure a resource is not protected on import.
+Examples of importing resources can be found on their specifc resource documentation pages.
+Such an example for importing a VPC can be found in the [VPC import documentation](https://www.pulumi.com/docs/reference/pkg/aws/ec2/vpc/#import).